 Patients presenting with new sudden-onset severe headache should undergo an emergent head CT (Level B recommendation).

 HIV-positive patients with a new type of headache should be considered for an emergent neuroimaging study (Level B recommendation).

 Patients who are older than 50 years and presenting with new type of headache but with a normal neurologic examination should be considered for an urgent (arranged prior to ED discharge) neuroimaging study (Level C recommendation).

-Depending on the most likely diagnosis, other modalities, such as MRI (tumors, isodense subdural hemorrhages, cerebral venous thrombosis) and CT angiogram (strong ...
+Depending on the most likely diagnosis, other modalities, such as MRI (tumors, isodense subdural hemorrhages, cerebral venous thrombosis) and CT angiogram (strong suspicion of ...